-- We know that THR works and works effectively, and that it is the only thing thus far proved to work.
+- We know that THR works and works effectively and that it is the only thing thus far proven to work.

 The comparable hazard for e-cigarette users will almost certainly be so low that it would be tough to detect at the population level.